quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 ## Incompatible Version Negotiation {#incompat-vn}

 The server starts incompatible version negotiation by sending a Version Negotiation packet.
-This packet SHALL list the server's set of Negotiated Versions (see {{server-fleet}}) in the packet's Supported Version field.
+This packet SHALL include each entry from the server's set of Negotiated Versions (see {{server-fleet}}) in a Supported Version field.
 The server MAY add reserved versions (as defined in the Versions section of
-{{QUIC}}) to the Supported Version field.
+{{QUIC}}) in Supported Version fields.

 Upon receiving the VN packet, the client will search for a version it supports in the list provided by the server.
 If it doesn't find one, it aborts the